-Employee Contributions-Participants in the Plan may elect to contribute from 1% to 75% of their eligible pre-tax compensation through payroll deferrals, subject to certain IRC limitations.
+Employee Contributions-Participants in the Plan may elect to contribute from 1% to 75% of their eligible pre-tax or after-tax Roth basis through payroll deferrals, subject to certain IRC limitations.
 The Committee and the IRC may limit the percentage of eligible compensation that highly compensated employees may contribute.
-Participants are also allowed to contribute amounts distributed from other tax-qualified plans to the Plan.
+Participants are also allowed to roll over amounts distributed from other tax-qualified plans to the Plan.
 Participants may invest up to 25% of their Plan accounts in the CBRE Stock Fund, which is a unitized fund that includes shares of the Company's common stock and interest-earning cash for pending transactions and includes accruals for income earned and benefits payable.

 Employer Contributions-The Plan allows the Company to make matching contributions to participants.
-During the year ended December 31, 2017, the Company matched its employee's contributions up to 50% of the first 6% of the employee's annual compensation (up to \$150,000 of compensation).
-On December 29, 2018, the Plan was amended to provide matching contributions (retroactive to January 1, 2018) based a participant's annual base compensation level.
-For participants earning less than \$100,000 per year, the Company matched its employee's contributions up to 66-2/3% of the first 6% of the employee's annual compensation.
-For participants earning \$100,000 or more per year, the Company matched its employee's contributions up to 50% of the first 6% of the employee's annual compensation (up to \$150,000 of compensation).
-Aggregate matching contributions amounted to \$61,059,285 and \$44,412,283 for the years ended December 31, 2018 and 2017, respectively.
-The 2018 amount includes \$4,984,213 of additional matching contributions accrued as receivable from the Company as of December 31, 2018 related to the amendment.
+On December 29, 2018, the Plan was amended to provide matching contributions (retroactive to January 1, 2018) based on a participant's annual base compensation level and commissioned status as of December 15th of the prior year.
+For participants with an annual base salary of less than \$100,000 per year, who were not commissioned, the Company matched its employee's contributions up to 66-2/3% of the first 6% of the employee's contributions with an annual base salary of \$100,000 or more per year and commissioned participants, the Company matched its employee's contributions up to 50% of the first 6% of the employee's contribution (up to \$150,000 of eligible pay).
+Aggregate matching contributions amounted to \$77,113,393 and \$72,960,021 for the years ended December 31, 2021 and 2020, respectively.

-Additionally, the Plan provides for discretionary profit-sharing contributions by the Company for certain employees of CBRE Clarion Securities, LLC ("CBRE Clarion"), which amounted to \$88,640 and \$97,400 for the years ended December 31, 2018 and 2017, respectively.
+Additionally, the Plan provides for discretionary profit-sharing contributions by the Company for certain employees of CBRE Clarion Securities, LLC ("CBRE Clarion"), which amounted to \$44,240 and \$80,640 for the years ended December 31, 2021 and 2020, respectively.